Nevado Tres Cruces: Most recent eruption and hazards

 The last eruption 28,000±22,000 years ago produced the summit dome of the southern summit.
 There are no known historical eruptions and the volcano is not considered to be active.
 In light of the long repose periods relative to the date of the last eruption, future eruptions are possible but are unlikely to have high impact, as there is virtually no infrastructure in the region other than the International Route CH-31.

 Based on geochemical data, Nevado Tres Cruces has been proposed as the source of a tephra layer in the Bolson de Fiambalá that has also been identified in the Tafi del Valle area and the Valles Calchaquies.
 The eruption producing this tephra fall took place about 600-700 AD.
-Archeological observations in the Fiambalá region indicates that this tephra fall event had substantial impact on local communities.
+Archeological and vegetation studies observations in the Fiambalá region indicates that this tephra fall event had substantial impact on local communities and vegetation.
+However, the last securely dated eruption of Nevado Tres Cruces goes back to 67,000 years ago, making a correlation questionable.